 Yeah, this tip probably got a big ol’ sigh as well.

 But hear me out.

-I’ve talked a lot about how listening to your own recorded calls is one of the best ways to improve at cold calling.
+I’ve talked about how listening to your recorded calls is one of the best ways to improve at cold calling.
 The same principle applies to discovery calls.

-We’ll talk more below about how to evaluate your discovery calls, but I added this step here to remind you to HIT RECORD (because let’s face it, we all forget to hit record).
+We’ll talk more below about how to evaluate your discovery calls, but I added this step here to remind you to HIT RECORD (because, let’s face it, we all forget to hit record sometimes.)

 In Close, all calls can be automatically recorded and saved with the lead info.
-But it gets better: with our native Zoom integration, your Zoom recordings are also stored in the lead page, meaning you always know where to find those recordings and watch them back.
+But it gets better: with our native Zoom integration, your Zoom recordings are also stored in the lead page, meaning you always know where to find those recordings.
 Try it yourself for free for 14 days.

 After you’ve both turned on your camera, hit record, and started the conversation, the next step should be to restate the goals for this call.

 By the end of this call, we should both have a clearer idea of whether or not this is a good fit, and then you can decide if it makes sense to schedule a demo so I can show you how our product works.

 Why does this work?
 Because from the get-go, you establish 4 things: